keithmmitchell/osticket-prereqs/README.md

 ![image](https://github.com/keithmmitchell/osticket-prereqs/assets/174253055/4b6c04f5-e448-442d-8583-fd76e0ee5837)

-We can now see it created.
+We can now see the database is created.

 <br />